 AMWA Conference 2021

-Join us to hear experts discuss challenging medical topics; challenging the status quo in medical communication; and tips for managing difficult conversations with clients and colleagues.
+Thank you to everyone who joined us us to hear experts discuss challenging medical topics; challenging the status quo in medical communication; and guidance for managing difficult conversations with clients and colleagues.

 Sophie Scott is a highly respected and sought-after health presenter.
 She has written two critically acclaimed books and received numerous awards including the Australian Museum Eureka prize for medical journalism.
 She is the national medical reporter for the ABC, with her stories appearing on ABC news, 7.30, ABC radio and online.